 The Tableau workbook consists of various objects such as Sheet, Menus, Sheet tab, etc. Each of these objects is important and has its own relevance.
-A sheet in Tableau can be a worksheet, a dashboard or a story.
-All these have certain context-specific significance.
+A sheet in Tableau can be a worksheet, a dashboard, or a story.
+All these have a certain context-specific significance.
 We shall see the components of Tableau in detail in the coming part.

 Creating a workbook in Tableau

 Creating a workbook in Tableau is pretty simple.
 It is just like what we do in MS Excel or any other similar tool.
 This has been explained below:

 1. When we open Tableau, the initial screen looks as below.
 If we observe carefully, multiple options are associated with a workbook, which we shall see in the subsequent part.